trophygeek/universalvideomaximizer/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 INCLUDE SITE DETAILS:
-- Which spcific page is having the issue?
+- Which specific page is having the issue?
 - Does site require signup or paid subscription?
 - Is it region restricted (some sports sites won't work from the US where author is from)?